RocketCommunicationsInc/astro/packages/astro-ag-Grid/README.md

 1. Copy the `src/css` and `src/fonts` folders to your AG-Grid project.

-2. Import the `astro-theme.scss` file in your main `styles.scss` file:
+2. Import the `astro-theme.scss` file in your main `src/styles.scss` file:
  ```scss
  // see line 9 of styles.scss
  @import 'css/astro-theme.scss';